ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 :::{card} Textures.
 "_Real Donuts are not one solid color._"
-"_Base color, roughness value and normal map (bump mapping) - 90% of the materials you make will just use those three things." -Blender Guru_
+"_Base color, roughness value and normal map (bump mapping) are 90% of the materials you make will just use those three things." -Blender Guru_
 :::

 <div class="admonition note" name="html-admonition" style="background: lightgreen; padding: 10px">